 Muktesvara – Giver of the Ultimate Aim of Life

 Mukteswar Temple is made up of two words – Mukti and Ishwar.
 Translated this means the ‘Lord who Frees’.
 Freedom from what?
 Freedom from the cycle of birth and death is the final aim and goal of Sanatan Dharma.
 Mukti is the last and the highest position a devotee can get to after many births.

 Mukteshwar Temple history records show this temple was built by Nandivarma Pallava in the 8th Century CE.
-At that time it was also known as Dharma Maha deveeswaram in honor of his queen Dharma Devi.
-The temple was also patronized by the Cholas and Vijayanagar dynasty in later centuries.
+At that time it was also known as Dharma Maha deveeswaram in honour of his queen Dharma Devi.
+The temple was also patronized by the Cholas and Vijayanagar dynasties in later centuries.